Corteil/PiMag_Tiny_The_Robot/README.md

 Chassis design has been updated to Version 1.1: wheelbase increased by 10mm.

-added simple python library to control the Adafruit TCA9548A, the library is called multiplex.py a example will upload soon showing the use of the library.
+added simple python library to control the Adafruit TCA9548A i2c multiplexer, the library is called multiplex.py an example will upload soon showing the use of the library.